A Brief Introduction to Red Light Therapy

 How safe is red light therapy?

-Red light therapy is considered perfectly safe and painless, there are no known side-effects.
+Red light therapy is considered perfectly safe, there are no known side-effects.
 Further, Rouge devices emit only extremely small levels of EMF that barely even register on the EMF meter.

 There is however a potential risk of damage to the eyes.
 Although safer on the eyes than traditional lasers, proper eye protection should always be used while undergoing red light therapy, especially when exposing the face at close range.
 We include eye protection with most rouge models.